relaxsd/Behat-Laravel-Extension/readme.md

 This file should, like the standard `.env` file in your project root, contain any special environment variables for your tests (such as a special acceptance test-specific database).

-You may also specify a custom path to Laravel's `bootstrap_path` if it's not in the default location.
+You may also specify a custom path to Laravel's `autoload_path` and `bootstrap_path` if they are not in the default location.

 # 3. Write Some Features